ASTU-Project/astu_guidance_system/README.md

 - Saves the draft and visible chat thread in the browser so reloads do not wipe the screen.
 - Lets the user start a new chat with a clean session.

-### Documentation

-See [CHAT_FLOW.md](CHAT_FLOW.md) for a full plain-English walkthrough of the chat data flow, function calls, and backend/frontend logic.

 ## Tech Stack
 - Laravel 12